infozenfrance/Phraseanet-Docs/en/User/Guide/Import.rst

 .. topic:: The essential

-    Relying on a :term:`HTML5` technology, the interface *Phraseanet Upload* is accessible in Production via a a link located in title bar of the Phraseanet menu.
-    *Upload* is an interface dedicated to the addition of media towards some collections on which the user have some addition rights.
+    Relying on a :term:`HTML5` technology, the upload interface is accessible in Production via a a link located in title bar of the Phraseanet menu.
+Upload is an interface dedicated to adding media towards collections on which the user has adding rights.

 .. image:: ../../images/Upload-zones.jpg
     :align: center